-Units cannot move across the face of enemy units.
-Every non-commander units have a zone of control (ZOC).
+Every non-commander unit has a zone of control (ZOC) that prevents enemy units moving across its front.
 The ZOC is 3 TUM directly in front of the unit.
-Units inside an enemy ZOC must remain stationary, move closer to the unit, or move directly away from the unit.
+Units inside an enemy ZOC have limited choice of moment, they must do one of the following:

+- remain stationary

+- move closer to the enemy unit (possibly by charging)

+- move directly away from the enemy unit

 If a unit is in two enemy ZOCs the unit responds to the ZOC from the closest enemy unit.